kimgoetzke/Hyperskill-Project-Web-Quiz-Engine/README.md

-This is the *Web Quiz Engine* project I made myself.

-<p>In the Internet, you can often find sites where you need to answer some questions.
-It can be educational sites, sites with psychological tests, job search services, or just entertaining sites like web quests.
-The common thing for them is the ability to answer questions (or quizzes) and then see some results.
-In this project, you will develop a multi-users web service for creating and solving quizzes.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/91?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/91</a>

-Here's the link to the project: https://hyperskill.org/projects/91

-Check out my profile: https://hyperskill.org/profile/368035185
+<h1>The Web Quiz Engine Project</h1>
+This repo was created for a 'Java Backend Developer' project on Hyperskill (JetBrains Academy).<br/><br/>
+<b>About the course:</b> <a href="https://hyperskill.org/tracks/12">https://hyperskill.org/tracks/8</a><br/>
+<b>About the project:</b> <a href="https://hyperskill.org/projects/91">https://hyperskill.org/projects/33</a><br/>
+<b>Difficulty:</b> Challenging<br/><br/>

+In this project, I have developed a multi-users web service for creating and solving quizzes.
+The service features an API with endpoints for creating users, and adding/requesting/completing/deleting quizzes.
+Anyone can register but only authorised users can access the other endpoints.
+The project uses uses Spring Boot, Spring Data, Spring Security, and Spring Crypto.
+For ease of testing, an H2 database is created that can be accessed by the user specified in the security configuration.